 (n) The Agency operates a Direct Debit system for recurring payments and will, where necessary, provide that as the only option for the Client to pay to speed and streamline the process.
 If the Client is unhappy with this option, the Agency can offer alternative methods of payment, usually as a 6-monthly or yearly option.

-(o) For recurring marketing services, we operate a 30-day cancellation policy.
+(o) For recurring marketing or development services, we operate a 60-day cancellation policy.
 The Client must cancel in writing by email to our Company and the cancellation will be processed accordingly.
-Since invoices are generated at the start of the marketing cycle, the client must give us at least 30-days notice to cancel the service before the next invoice is generated.

 5) The Client RESPONSIBILITIES

-For the purposes of providing these services, Client agrees:
+For the purposes of providing these services, the Client agrees:

 - To authorise the Agency use of all the Client’s logos, trademarks, Web site images, etc., for use in creating informational pages and any other uses as deemed necessary by Agency for search engine positioning and optimisation.